KITTY-6502/.github/profile/README.md

 # the KITTY Computer Organization REPO

 the KITTY is a (currently in-development) 65c02-based open source homebrew computer geared towards text mode and PETSCII-inspired graphics and games.
-The design is using only in-production parts and custom discrete logic circutry·
+The design uses only in-production parts and custom discrete logic circutry·

 **Useful Links**
 * [Online Manual](https://kitty-6502.github.io/)